duy7590/duy7590.github.io/index.md

 <div style="text-align: justify">This project has been done based on my real experience with the investment in stock market and crypto market.

-During the period of 2018-2019, i have researched about Blockchain technology and learn about its tremendous pontential in the new age of technology.
-One of the best things about the blockchain is that, because it is a decentralized system that exists between all permitted parties, there’s no need to rely onintermediaries (Middlemen).
-Apart from its payment feature, the most important usecase of Crypto is smart contracts, otherwise called self-executing contracts, blockchain contracts, or digital contracts. smart contracts not only define the rules and penalties around an agreement in the same way that a traditional contract does, but also automatically enforce those obligations.

-Seeing its potential in the future, I decided to invest in a small amount of Ethereum, one of the 2 most popular crypto in the market right now besides Bitcoin.

 During the beginning of 2020, due to the Covid pandemic, investor's fear of economic crisis had resulted in a big crash in the global stock market as well in Finland.
 At this point I considered the stock values in OMX Helsinki Stock Exchange had been significantly undervalued.
 As a resulted, I decided to investment in 2 top shares in OMX (based on Market Capitalization) which are NOKIA and FORTUM.

 This project has been done to visualize the gain and loss of my 3 positions in Crypto (Ethereum) and Stocks (Nokia and Fortum).
 As well as compare their performance with ther performance of OMX Index during the same period.